 - 255 CASA Volunteers donated a total of 5,258 hours, saving county taxpayers $289,190 in county-paid attorneys’ fees.

-- CASA Volunteers make lasting impressions in the lives of children who have been abused and neglected, and positively impact the judicial and child welfare systems.
+- CASA Volunteers make lasting impressions in the lives of children who have been the victims of abuse and neglect, and positively impact the judicial and child welfare systems.